-Test, then document
+3. Test, then document

 We've seen companies do this, and it quickly turns into months of no actual work being done, just research that may be outdated by the time you're "done."

-Armed with this information, marketing teams can create strategically designed content to attract ideal-fit buyers, and sales teams can more easily identify ideal-fit buyers in the marketplace.
+With this information, marketing teams can create strategically designed content to attract ideal-fit buyers, and sales teams can more easily identify ideal-fit buyers in the marketplace.

 Once you've documented your buyer persona, make sure to regularly (at least annually), review and refine your personas based on any new feedback or behaviors that may have emerged since you last updated them.

 Doing this will help keep your personas current and ensure your team isn't working off of old data.

 A new approach to buyer personas